Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 This coffee grinder is meant for single-dosing only, which makes it easy to change the beans.
 You don’t have to finish a bag before switching to another.

 Baratza Encore ESP has an almost identical design to the original Encore.
-It has a simple, clean design and compact footprint.
+It has a simple, clean look and compact footprint.
 It also has a plastic build and is available in black and white.
 It has the same hopper as the original Encore, which you turn to adjust the settings.

 Baratza Encore ESP also has a catch bin and a dosing cup.
 You can grind directly into the 54 mm dosing cup or add the adapter ring to make it compatible with a 58 mm portafilter.
 There’s a 10 oz bean hopper, and a 5 oz grounds catch bin, so this isn’t a single-serve grinder.

-Whether single-dose is better depends – you get fresher coffee by using only one serving at a time, and zero beans in the hopper means there’s less retention and lost grounds when switching settings (more important for espresso).
-But, single-dose obviously requires a new dose every time, which adds time.
+But, single-dose requires a new dose every time you want a drink, which adds time.
 I like single-dosing for the freshest coffee possible and don’t mind the 30 seconds to weigh out beans.
 Obviously, you can still single-dose with the Encore, just don’t fill it up!

 This coffee grinder also has a plastic build.
 However, Encore ESP has a metal adjustment color and base, which are plastic on the original Encore and the Fellow Opus.
 Overall, the plastic build feels durable, and like it’ll last for years.
 However, the design isn’t as attractive as the Fellow Opus.